Company registration in Estonia

 - In Estonia, the rate for corporate income tax on reinvested and retained profits is 0%.
 What does this mean?
 It means that all companies established and registered in Estonia are subject to no corporate income tax.

 - There is, however, an exception to the no-tax rule.
-Profits that are distributed by the company are liable to a 20% income tax.
+Profits that are distributed by the company formation in Estonia are liable to a 20% income tax.
 In certain cases, this may be lowered to as little as 14%.
 Distributed profits are gifts and donations, expenses unrelated to business, or profits distributed during the tax period.

 - Financial statements, including a profit and loss account, an annex, and a balance sheet must be submitted to the Estonian company register every year.